SakunPanthi123/gitea-vscode-extension/gitea-extension-guide.md

 ## Development Workflow

-1. Make changes to the extension code in `src/`
+1. Make changes to the extension code in `src/`,
-2. Make changes to the React components in `webview-ui/src/`
+2. Make changes to the React components in `webview-ui/src/`, resusable ui code in `webview-ui/src/components/ui/`
 3. Run `npm run compile` to build everything
 4. Press Ctrl+R in the Extension Development Host to reload the extension
 5. Test your changes